rust-lang/nomicon/src/what-unsafe-does.md

 "Producing" a value happens any time a value is assigned, passed to a function/primitive operation or returned from a function/primitive operation.

+A reference/pointer is "dangling" if not all of the bytes it points to are part of the same allocation.
+The span of bytes it points to is determined by the pointer value and the size of the pointee type.

 That's it.
 That's all the causes of Undefined Behavior baked into Rust.
 Of course, unsafe functions and traits are free to declare arbitrary other